 Retargeting your existing Amazon customers on Facebook

 People who have bought from you in the past will be likely to buy from you again in the future.
-They’ve demonstrated that they’re willing to spend money on the products you are offering.
+They’ve shown they’re willing to spend money on the products you are offering.
 Selling to these people will be comparatively easy.